Mahmoud Farshchian: Early life and education

-Mahmoud Farshchian was born on January 24, 1930, in the city of Isfahan, Pahlavi Iran.
-His father, a rug merchant.
+Mahmoud Farshchian was born on 24 January 1930, in the city of Isfahan, Imperial Iran.
+Farshchian's father, Gholamreza, was a Persian carpet merchant.
+His mother, Zahra, would often take Farshchian and his siblings to the Imamzadeh Ismail in Isfahan.
+Farshchian's childhood home had an area called the Chicken House, where he played with birds like sparrows, hens, and roosters.
+Birds are an element Farshchian often uses in his pieces, relating to his childhood memories.
 Young Mahmoud showed an interest in arts quite early in life and studied under the tutelage of Haji Mirza-Agha Emami and Isa Bahadori for several years.

 After receiving his diploma from Isfahan's High School for the Fine Arts, Farshchian left for Europe, where he studied the works of the great western masters of painting.
-He has a doctorate (grade 1 in arts) in Iranian painting and Islamic arts from the High Council of Culture and Art.
+He had a doctorate (grade 1 in arts) in Iranian painting and Islamic arts from the High Council of Culture and Art.

 Career

 Upon his return to Iran, he began to work at the National Institute of Fine Arts (which later became the Ministry of Art and Culture) and, in time, was appointed director of the Department of National Arts and professor at the university of Tehran's School of Fine Arts.

 In the 1950s, he taught at Jalil Ziapour's School of Decorative Arts for Boys (Honarestān-e honarhā-ye zibā-ye pesarān) in Tehran.
 One of his students was painter Faramarz Pilaram.

+Farshchian's first independent exhibit was in 1948, at the Iranian-British Cultural Association's office in Isfahan.
+His first exhibit outside of Iran took place in Istanbul, Turkey in 1960, while his earliest exhibitions in the United States date back to 1972 and 1973.

 Farshchian has been exhibited in 57 individual shows and 86 group shows in Iran, Europe, America and Asian countries.
 His works are represented in several museums and major collections worldwide.
-He has been awarded more than ten prizes by various art institutes and cultural centers.
+He was awarded more than ten prizes by various art institutes and cultural centers.

-"The Museum of Master Mahmoud Farshchian", is a museum devoted to the works of the master, which has been set up by the Cultural Heritage Foundation in the Sa'dabad Cultural Complex in Tehran, inaugurated in 2001.
+"The Museum of Master Mahmoud Farshchian", is a museum devoted to the works of the master, which has been set up by the Cultural Heritage Foundation in the Sa'dabad Complex in Tehran, inaugurated in 2001.

-The design of the Zarih (the box-like latticed enclosure which is placed on top of the tomb), roof, door and cellar in the shrine of the 8th shiite Imam, Ali ibn Mus'ar-Reza in Mashhad and his membership in the committee supervising the construction of the shrine, is another artistic work of the master.
+The design of the Zarih (the box-like latticed enclosure which is placed on top of the tomb), roof, door and cellar in the Imam Reza shrine in Mashhad and his membership in the committee supervising the construction of the shrine, is another artistic work of the master.

-Farshchian resides in New Jersey.
-His son Alimorad Farshchian is a doctor.
+Farshchian's pieces in private collections have included Emperor Akihito of Japan, Queen Elizabeth II and Prince Philip, Queen Juliana of the Netherlands, and even Michael Jackson.

+According to an auction in November 2021 by Ira and Larry Goldberg Coins & Collectibles, one of Farshchian's paintings sold for $33,600.
+The painting, named "Scenic Fairytale," was the highest lot in the sale.